Treat Children's OTC Drugs with Care

 Understand the label

 Generally, medications are safe when used as directed.
 But pay attention to those words "use as directed."
 These are serious medicines, so you must read, understand, and follow the instructions on the label.
-What's more, you need to check with your health care provider when in doubt about treating your child.
+Also, you need to check with your health care provider when in doubt about treating your child.

 The ABCs of OTCs